magento/magento2-page-builder/docs/reference/architecture.md

 The parameter `name` from [content type configuration](../configurations/content-type-configuration.md) is the name of a parameter in the DataStore.
 You can use the `subscribe` method to listen for changes in the DataStore and perform custom actions on the data.

-The significance here is this is how the system marries up the data from the DataStore to your elements attribute or style.
-So when you include a new attribute or style you must specify where it should retrieve it's data from the content type.
-These `name` values normally marry up directly to the field names stored within the UI component form, as that's the key we use to save the data.
+This is how the system binds the data from the DataStore to your elements attribute or style.
+When you include a new attribute or style, you must specify where it should retrieve its data from the content type.
+These `name` values normally bind to the field names within UI component forms.
+The field names are the keys we use to save the data.

-I'd recommend we include information saying these typical align with the UI component form field name.

 ## Content type configuration